williamdemeo/PalfySaxlProblem/README.md

 **Problem.**
 Let A be a finite algebra with Con(A) isomorphic to M_n, for some n at least 4.
-If three nontrivial congruences of A pairwise permute, does it follow that every pair of congruences of $A$ permute?
+If three nontrivial congruences of A pairwise permute, does it follow that every pair of congruences of A permute?

 The main files are as follows: